 I was haunted by what I called ‘the void’ – a visceral sense of being engulfed by my own subjectivity.
 It was absolutely exhausting just ‘being me’.

-When I’d go out for a drink with friends I’d encourage them to talk about their own lives as much as possible, and when they’d protest that they had been talking about themselves too much I’d say, “No, please carry on!
+When I’d go out for a drink with the few friends that were available, I’d encourage them to talk about their own lives as much as possible; when they’d protest that they had been talking about themselves too much I’d say, “No, please carry on!
 You’ve no idea how bored I am of the inside of my own head!”
 And I meant it.

 Solitude and isolation are very different beasts.
 I have always loved solitude, and was happy playing alone as a child as my imagination was pretty good company.
 But isolation is different – isolation is unchosen.
 However, with the support of a gifted therapist, and the insights gained from my ongoing training to become a psychotherapist, I weathered the storm.
 And when I surfaced I found that the void was nothing to be scared of and that, rather than engulfing me, it actually contained power, joy and creativity.
 Making space for this darkness in my life regenerated me in a profound way.

-I wanted to share a video with you that I found during that dark time, and which alternately annoyed me and uplifted me, depending on how I was feeling that day.
-Filmed by Andrea Dorfman in Nova Scotia, it features Canadian poet/singer/songwriter, Tanya Davis, and it’s had 4.5million hits on YouTube.
-Yep, that’s 4.5million other people who can’t say that sometimes they’re lonely either.
+I wanted to share a video with you that I found during my dark night of the soul, and which alternately annoyed me and uplifted me, depending on how I was feeling that day.
+Filmed by Andrea Dorfman in Nova Scotia, it features Canadian poet/singer/songwriter, Tanya Davis, and it’s had over 8 million hits on YouTube.
+Yep, that’s 8 million other people who can’t say that sometimes they’re lonely either…

 Since I came to terms with not having children, the whole tone of my life has changed.
 I’m no longer waiting for it to start, or for someone to help me get it started.

 I’ve understood that for me, creativity equals meaning, and that meaning is what I was craving.
 What I was missing.
 What I was mourning.
 I thought only a child could fill this space, but I was wrong.
-Although there will always be a scar on my heart from my childlessness, I feel that it is one I can imagine living with.
+Although there will always be a scar on my heart from my childlessness, it’s one I’ve since learned how to live with.
 A scar is very different from a wound.